The Retrieval Position

 Parent Invisibility Risk Layer

 The permanent counter-citation.
-When an AI engine is asked "who owns Snapple" or "who makes Dr Pepper" or "who is the third-largest U.S. beverage company," the answer is sometimes KDP, sometimes JAB Holding, sometimes a list of sub-brands without a parent, and occasionally an outdated reference to Cadbury Schweppes.
+When an engine is asked "who owns Snapple" or "who makes Dr Pepper" or "who is the third-largest U.S. beverage company," the answer is sometimes KDP, sometimes JAB Holding, sometimes a list of sub-brands without a parent, and occasionally an outdated reference to Cadbury Schweppes.
 The variance is the risk.
-A parent entity that cannot be reliably named at retrieval is a parent entity that does not exist inside the AI economy, regardless of revenue.
+A parent entity that cannot be reliably named at retrieval is a parent entity that does not exist inside the synthesis layer, regardless of revenue.
 KDP's $15 billion in 2024 revenue does not translate into citation share until the engines learn the parent name consistently.

 The math at the brand level is positive.
 The math at the parent level is below market.
 Each of the five sub-brand layers compounds for the individual brand it carries.
 Parent Invisibility is the structural cost of running the company quietly — and the gap between sub-brand retrieval and parent retrieval is the opportunity the operator has not yet priced in.